-- 1. Adult patients with moderately to severely active rheumatoid arthritis who have had an inadequate response to one or more disease-modifying antirheumatic drugs (DMARDs). - 2.
+- 1. Adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more disease-modifying antirheumatic drugs (DMARDs). - 2.
 Patients 2 years of age and older with active polyarticular juvenile idiopathic arthritis. - 3.
-Patients 2 years of age and older with active systemic juvenile idiopathic arthritis. - 4.
-Adult patients with giant cell arteritis (GCA). - Adult patients with systemic sclerosis-associated interstitial lung disease (SSc-ILD) for slowing the rate of decline in pulmonary function. - Adults and pediatric patients 2 years of age and older with chimeric antigen receptor (CAR) T cellinduced severe or life-threatening cytokine release syndrome (CRS).
+Patients 2 years of age and older with active systemic juvenile idiopathic arthritis (sJIA). - 4.
+Adult patients with giant cell arteritis (GCA). - 5.
+Adult patients with systemic sclerosis-associated interstitial lung disease (SSc-ILD) for slowing the rate of decline in pulmonary function. - 6.
+Adults and pediatric patients 2 years of age and older with chimeric antigen receptor (CAR) T cell-induced severe or life-threatening cytokine release syndrome (CRS). - 7.
+Hospitalized adult patients with coronavirus disease 2019 (COVID-19) who are receiving systemic corticosteroids and require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).